mbaze/bzpack/README.md

 * `E1`, `0`, `ffffffff` – Copy `E1 + 1` bytes from the offset `0ffffffff` relative to the current output position.
 * `E1`, `1` – Copy the next `E1` bytes to the output.

-The format assumption means that if there's a literal exceeding the length of 255 (unlikely), the compression algorithm will fail.
-However, on average the trade-off pays off and E1X1 outperforms E1E1 enough to justify its longer decoder (+7 bytes on Z80).
+The limitation of this method is that the compression algorithm will fail if there's a literal exceeding the length of 255.
+However, this is unlikely and E1X1 usually outperforms E1E1 enough to justify its longer decoder (+6 bytes on Zilog Z80).

 Supported options: